James R. Venable: Ku Klux Klan

 At the age of 13, Venable attended the 1915 revival of the KKK on top of Stone Mountain, alongside his uncle.
 In 1963, Venable organized the National Knights of the Ku Klux Klan, which competed with other rival national KKK factions.
 He would serve for 25 years as its Imperial Wizard.
 Venable often burned crosses on the land he owned at Stone Mountain.
 Although, he claimed "I hold no ill will against any race, color, or creed."

+Investigations by the House Un-American Activities Committee

+In late 1965, the House Un-American Activities Committee initiated an investigation of the KKK starting the first hearings in January 1966.
+James R. Venable, an attorney who also served as chairman of the National Association of Knights of the Ku Klux Klan, represented John D. Swenson, Louisiana Grand Dragon of the Original Knights of the Ku Klux Klan, during these hearings.

 Personal life

 Venable was married to Dorothy Venable, who he had two daughters with.
 He was a Presbyterian, attending North Avenue Presbyterian Church, and a member of the Free Masons.

 Death

 Towards the end of his life, Venable became afflicted with various conditions, including cancer, Alzheimer's disease, and pneumonia.
 He died on January 18, 1993, at a nursing home in Lawrenceville, Georgia.